TOP 10 TERRIBLE THINGS PEOPLE SAY AFTER MISCARRIAGE AND PREGNANCY LOSS

-Grief after miscarriage and pregnancy loss can be as unique as fingerprints.
+Grief after miscarriage, pregnancy and reproductive loss can be as unique as fingerprints.
 But it's a safe bet that no one would appreciate hearing this sentence.
 Do you have children?
 If you lost one, would it be OK to say that they can easily be replaced with a new one?

 #9 At least you haven’t created your nursery yet.

 Do you think that easier interior design makes them feel better about their pregnancy or reproductive loss?
 In her mind - and her partner's mind - they didn't need to physically rearrange rooms.
 They were already mentally rearranging their whole lives.

 #8 It happens all the time.
 At least it happened early.

 Yes, miscarriage and reproductive loss is common.
 As many as 1 in 4 pregnancies end in miscarriage, and that is just one type of reproductive loss.
 Elderly deaths happen often too.
 If a grandparent died, would you say this to their family?

 #7 It wasn’t meant to be.